pycountry/pycountry/README.rst

 Contributing
 ------------

-We welcome contributions to `pycountry`!
+We welcome contributions to ``pycountry``!
 Whether it's improving documentation, adding new features, or fixing bugs, your contributions are greatly appreciated.

 To get started:

 #.
 Fork the repository on GitHub.
 #.
-Clone your fork locally using `git clone <your-fork-url>`.
+Clone your fork locally using ``git clone <your-fork-url>``.
 #.
-Navigate to the cloned directory: `cd pycountry`.
+Navigate to the cloned directory: ``cd pycountry``.
 #.
-Install the project and its dependencies: `pip install -e .` (This installs the package in editable mode).
+Install the project and its dependencies: ``pip install -e .`` (This installs the package in editable mode).
 #.
-Create a new feature branch: `git checkout -b my-new-feature`.
+Create a new feature branch: ``git checkout -b my-new-feature``.
 #.
-Make your changes and commit them: `git commit -am 'Add some feature'`.
+Make your changes and commit them: ``git commit -am 'Add some feature'``.
 #.
-Push the branch to GitHub: `git push origin my-new-feature`.
+Push the branch to GitHub: ``git push origin my-new-feature``.
 #.
 Submit a pull request through the GitHub website.

 Please ensure your code adheres to the project's coding standards and includes appropriate tests.
 Additionally, update or add documentation as necessary.
-For more detailed information, refer to our [CONTRIBUTING.md](link-to-CONTRIBUTING.md) file.
+For more detailed information, refer to our `CONTRIBUTING <https://github.com/pycountry/pycountry/blob/main/CONTRIBUTING.md>`_ file.

 Running Tests
 -------------

-To maintain the quality of `pycountry`, we encourage contributors to run tests and perform code quality checks before submitting any changes. `pycountry` uses Poetry for dependency management and tools like `mypy`, `pre-commit`, and `make` for testing and linting.
+To maintain the quality of ``pycountry``, we encourage contributors to run tests and perform code quality checks before submitting any changes. ``pycountry`` uses Poetry for dependency management and tools like ``mypy``, ``pre-commit``, and ``make`` for testing and linting.

 To run the test suite:

 #.
 Install Poetry if you haven't already.
 Visit the Poetry website for `installation instructions <https://python-poetry.org/docs/#installation>`_.
 #.
 Install the project dependencies by running ``poetry install`` in the project's root directory.
-This command also installs necessary tools like `mypy` and `pre-commit` as defined in `pyproject.toml`.
+This command also installs necessary tools like ``mypy`` and ``pre-commit`` as defined in ``pyproject.toml``.
 #.
 Activate the Poetry shell with ``poetry shell``.
 This will spawn a new shell subprocess, which is configured to use your project’s virtual environment.
 #.
 Run the unit tests using ``make test``.
-Ensure you have `make` installed on your system (commonly pre-installed on Unix-like systems).
+Ensure you have ``make`` installed on your system (commonly pre-installed on Unix-like systems).
 #.
 Run type checks using ``mypy .`` to ensure type consistency.
 #.
 Run linting checks using ``pre-commit run --all-files`` to verify code formatting and style.
 #.
 Ensure all tests pass successfully.

 If you add new features or fix bugs, please include corresponding tests.
 Follow the project's coding standards and update documentation as needed.

-Note: The project's dependencies and the environment needed to run tests are managed by Poetry, using the `pyproject.toml` and `poetry.lock` files.
+Note: The project's dependencies and the environment needed to run tests are managed by Poetry, using the ``pyproject.toml`` and ``poetry.lock`` files.

 License
 -------

-`pycountry` is made available under the GNU Lesser General Public License Version 2.1 (LGPL 2.1).
+``pycountry`` is made available under the GNU Lesser General Public License Version 2.1 (LGPL 2.1).
 This license allows you to use, modify, and distribute the library in your own projects.

 For more details, see the `LICENSE <https://github.com/pycountry/pycountry/blob/main/LICENSE.txt>`_ file included with the source code.

 Credits
 -------

-`pycountry` is developed and maintained by a community of developers and contributors.
+``pycountry`` is developed and maintained by a community of developers and contributors.
 Special thanks to everyone who has contributed their time and effort.
 We gratefully acknowledge the Debian `pkg iso-codes <https://salsa.debian.org/iso-codes-team/iso-codes>`_ team and contributors for their work and for making this resource freely available.

 For a complete list of contributors, see the `COPYRIGHT <https://github.com/pycountry/pycountry/blob/main/COPYRIGHT.txt>`_ file.